ronyboi/ronyboi/README.md

 ### Hi there 👋

+I'm an incoming backend developer intern at Shopify!

 I’m currently:
 - Focusing on school assignments and courses.
-- Working on Winter 2022 and Summer 2022 Internship Applications.
+- Working on Summer 2022 Internship Applications.

 I've just finished the first version of my personal website.
 Check it out [here](https://www.ragrwal.com)